fritzy/seaquell/README.md

 ## VeryModel extensions

-The fields that have a sub `collection` or sub `model` can also include the `remote` and `local` attributes to indicate how resulting objects should be joined into the parent model.
+* The fields that have a sub `collection` or sub `model` can also include the `remote` and `local` attributes to indicate how resulting objects should be joined into the parent model.
 Used in conjunction with `resultModels` to map the resultsets back to the right Model.
+* The custom processor `fromDB` is called when models are being created from the db results.
+* The custom processor `toDB` is called when model instances are used as input for stored procs.

 ### Example